-- Good fiscal news: emerging economies lead the global recovery.
+The good news is that emerging economies lead the global recovery.
 “And those economies still look to the United States for products.”
+That includes agricultural commodities, which will be in demand as developing nations’ incomes improve and citizens seek more protein in diets.

-- A weak dollar supports increased agriculture commodity trade.
+A weak dollar also supports increased agriculture commodity trade.

 Low interest rates